fafik77/wallpaper-changer/README.md

 Changes your Windows Wallpaper<br>
 Supports UTF-8 fileNames<br>
 Can be configured as you desire<br>
-Renders .PNG to jpeg beffore unsuccessfully setting PNG as wallpaper(the wallpaper looks exactly like PNG in image browser)
+Renders .PNG to jpeg beffore unsuccessfully setting PNG as wallpaper(the wallpaper looks exactly like PNG in image browser)<br>

-src: no source yet
+src is available<br>
+Licence agreement: do not claim this work as yours, do not redistribute but provide link to this site istead<br>